Nicca42/MVP/design_pattern_desicions.md

                       all data changes,
-                      has specific modifiers to restrict access to functions intended for specific contracts `Register.sol`    : Updating contracts `UserFacotry.sol` : Creating new useres
+                      has specific modifiers to restrict access to functions intended for specific contracts `Register.sol`    : Updating contracts `UserFacotry.sol` : Creating new users
                       Acting as access point for users `ContentCreatorFacotry.sol` : Creating new creators
                                 Access point for creators